Dan-Banfield/Water-Tracker/README.md

 ## About The Project

-Water Tracker was developed as a project for personal use, the source code and assets for this project can be used freely; although, it would be greatly appreciated if you could leave credit to the original project somewhere in your application! :3
+Water Tracker was developed as a project for personal use, the source code and assets for this project can be used freely; although, it would be greatly appreciated if you could leave credit to the original project somewhere in your application! :smile:

 Of course, this project is subject to many improvements and changes; So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.